mitre/caldera/docs/How-to-Build-Planners.md

 The cornerstone of how planners make decisions is centered on a concept we call 'buckets'.
 Buckets denote the planner's state machine and are intended to correspond to _buckets_ of CALDERA abilites.
 Within a planner, macro level decision control is encoded by specifying which buckets (i.e. states) follow other buckets, thus forming a bucket state machine.
 Micro level decisions are made within the buckets, by specifying any logic detailing which abilities to send to agents and when to do so.

 CALDERA abilities are also tagged by the buckets they are in.
 By default, when abilites are loaded by CALDERA, they are tagged with the bucket of the ATT&CK technique they belong to.
 CALDERA abilities can also be tagged/untagged at will by any planner as well, before starting the operation or at any point in it.
-The intent is for the defined planner buckets to work with the abilities that have been tagged for that bucket, but this is by no means enforced.
+The intent is for buckets to work with the abilities that have been tagged for that bucket, but this is by no means enforced.

 ## Creating a Planner

-Lets dive in to creating a planner in order to see the level of flexibility and power found in the CALDERA planner component.
+Let's dive into creating a planner to see the power and flexibility of the CALDERA planner component.
 For this example, we will implement a planner that will carry out the following state machine:

 ![privileged persistence sm screenshot](privileged_persistence_sm_screenshot.png)

 The planner will consist of 5 buckets:  _Privilege Escalation_, _Collection_, _Persistence_, _Discovery_, and _Lateral Movemnent_.
 As implied by the state machine, this planner will use the underlying adversary abilities to attempt to spread to as many hosts as possible and establish persistence.
-If persistence is prevented by unsuccessful attempts to get required privilege access for a given host, then execute collection abilities immediately in case it loses access to the host.
+As an additional feature, if an agent cannot obtain persistence due to unsuccessful privilege escalation attempts, then the agent will execute collection abilities immediately in case it loses access to the host.

 We will create a python module called ```privileged_peristence.py``` and nest it under ```/app``` in the ```mitre/stockpile``` plugin.